the buss chimulco 1

 She took her time work from the right top of my mouth to the left bottom jaw line and back.
 My guess was the surface of the original teeth would match the artificial acrylics.
 I lost track of time but she spent 45 minutes to an hour on the process.

-She instructed me to clamp down and the she asked me to release about a minute later.
-The process was repeated for my lower jaw and after picking out some remaining pieces of what felt like rubber, it was time to go and wait for the numbness to recede. .
+She instructed me to clamp down then asked me to release about a minute later.
+The process was repeated for my lower jaw and after picking out some remaining pieces of what felt like rubber from within my oral cavity, it was time to go home and wait for the numbness to recede. .

 This visit was fairly benign.
 The new wire frames were installed on the mold that was the result of the prior visit.
 She needed to “test fit” the frame thereby ensuring a tight no-slip fit.